Kyriosity/read-write/README+/software/QA/README.md

 Errors are not only bugs but poor performance, frustrating user experience, and missing functionality.

-NOTE: WHAT IS Worth ERROR
+NOTE: WHAT IS Worth ERR

+IT Wasn't in REQS

 ## Natural born quality